ansh04196/video-calling/README.md

 Overview
-This is a simple video calling app that allows users to make real-time video calls using WebRTC technology.
+This is a simple video-calling app that allows users to make real-time video calls using WebRTC technology.
 It has been built using HTML, JavaScript, Tailwind CSS for the frontend, Scaledrone for signaling, and Firebase for hosting.

+The Website is live at: https://ansh04196.github.io/video-calling/#dcd0a2

 Features
 Real-time video calling